akrindev/tiramisu2/README.md

 - [x] Submit Quiz
 - [x] Make Quiz with code
 - [x] Contribution Point
+- [x] Admin can manage all of the features on Dashboard

 ## Todo
 - [ ] Make Guild